 Before Amazon changed the world of online shopping, before Kurt Cobain ushered in the era of grunge rock, and even before Starbucks poured its first cup of coffee, the Space Needle was an iconic symbol of Seattle.
 And while many events have changed the culture and skyline of Seattle in the ensuing decades, the Space Needle has remained a constant fixture.

-Now, with the completion of a two-year, $100 million renovation dubbed the ‘Spacelift’ transforming the landmark, visitors to the Space Needle will wonder if they’ve wandered into the future.
+The completion of a two-year, $100 million renovation dubbed the "Spacelift" in 2018 transformed the landmark, and visitors to the Space Needle will wonder if they’ve wandered into the future.

 After opening for the 1962 World’s Fair, the Space Needle became as much of an instant celebrity as a building can be – as well known in the US as other iconic structures like the Eiffel Tower in Paris.